 Argyll bike hire supply a range of bikes and associated ancillaries to enable visitors to Lochgoilhead to enjoy the great outdoors in an area which arguably boasts the best scenery in the Cowal peninsula.

 The area is within the boundaries of the Loch Lomond and Trossachs National Park which is designated an area of outstanding natural beauty

 Safety Helmets are not a legal requirement but Argyll Bike Hire recommends most strongly that they are worn at all times especially if you are heading “up the hills” as there is always a tendency to come back down “at speed”

 Do I need to reserve bikes in advance?

-Equipment may be hired on an “ad hoc” basis at the rental centre adjacent to the Drimsynie House Hotel 9:00 and 5:00p.m.
+Equipment may be hired on an “ad hoc” basis at leisure reception in Drimsynie House Hotel 9:00 and 5:00p.m.
 Subject to availability at point of hire.

 During high season booking in advance is strongly recommended to ensure that the necessary equipment can be prepared.

 Tag-along Bikes Kiddy Seats and Tandem Bikes are subject to High utilisation and can only be booked in advance if you require these items

 The rental centre is situated in Drimsynie House Hotel in the village of Lochgoilhead on the Cowal Peninsula in Argyll.